-Figure 4 shows the results obtained with the AC method for the experimental complex 1stp.
-An X-pose with an Euclidian distance between ligands geometrical mass centers of 0.55 Angstroms (rank 1) with a RMSD value of 2.42 Angstroms (rank 1) is observed.
-As we can see on Figure 4 and Figure 5 with two different types of protein representations, the re-docked ligand reached successfully the experimental cavity of binding and adopts a similar conformation compared to X-ray structure.
-On Figure 4, the New Cartoon style represents only the secondary structure of the backbone skeleton of the protein whereas on Figure 5, all amino-acids side chains are included to build the protein surface thanks to the MSMS algorithm.
-The local structure of side chains creates reliefs and since some of them display specific chemical properties, they can arrange themselves in binding cavities.
-The ligand pose and conformation in the binding site will be related to the cavity geometry.
-As we can see in Figure 4, a good ligand pose implies a chemical conformation that precisely place the chemical groups implied in Hydrogen bonds in an appropriate range of distance (around 2.0 Angstroms).
-Hydrogen bonds are strong dipole-dipole interactions between electro-negative atoms, and according to local chemical composing they are partially in charge of ligand docking in a binding pocket.
 For ligands from seven complexes, there is a match between RMSD and mass centers distance but not between both and the best binding energy.
-In all cases the pose giving the best energy is localized in different from cavities that the crystallographic ones.
-These results can be explained by several settings of using decomposing method (Figure 5).
-For 1azm, the best energy is obtained with the box-11 of the AC method (-5.15 kcal/mol) whereas best RMSD with an X-pose is obtained by the PS method (PS1).
+In all cases the pose giving the best energy is localized in different cavities that the crystallographic ones.
+These results can be explained by several settings of decomposing method used (Fig. 7).
+For 1azm, the best energy is obtained with the box-11 of the AC method (-5.15 kcal/mol) whereas best RMSD with an Xpose is obtained by the PS method (PS1).
 The AC pose is localized in a different cavity from the crystallographic one.
 The box-11 dimensions do not allow to include the crystallographic area and they do not permit to refind the experimental pose.
 On the other side, the PS1 box dimensions do not allow to refind the AC pose cavity neither.
 The experimental cavity (S1) is included in an another AC box, box-7.
 The ligand pose obtained with this box is localized in the same cavity as the previous AC box (S2) and presents a better energy than PS1 pose.
 If we set the dimensions of a tuned box able to include the two binding sites S1 and S2, the ligand pose obtained binds into S1 with even better energy of -5.26 kcal/mol.
 Finally, to maximise the number of energy evaluations and the conformationnal sampling, we carried out a 256 runs on the previous tuned box and anew the crystallographic cavity is obtained with a poorer energy compared to S1 of -4.49 kcal/mol.
-So, just the box boundaries presence is not enough to conclude, lazm complex may wrong prepared or this case shows the limits of the AutoDock force-field.
+So, just the box boundaries presence is not enough to conclude, 1azm complex may be wrong prepared or this case show the limits of the AutoDock force-field.